Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

 \section{Excitations}

 The aim of this study is to find the excitations of the higher lattice gauge theory model and their properties.
-In the previous section, we gave arguments about these properties from gauge theory.
-However we need a fuller and more rigorous description of the excitations.
+In the previous section, we gave brief arguments about these characteristics from geometric arguments.
+However, we wish to show that the lattice model does indeed support such excitations, and give a fuller description of their properties.
 A significant feature of this model is that we can explicitly find the operators to produce the excitations in various broad cases.
-Here we will explicitly construct these operators for the higher lattice gauge theory model for the first time, and use the operators to study the properties of the excitations directly.
-We find four types of excitation in our model, with a rough correspondence to the four energy terms of our Hamiltonian.
-In 3+1d, two of these types of excitation are point-like and two types are loop-like.
+Here we will explicitly construct these operators for the higher lattice gauge theory model and use the operators to study the excitations directly.